SatIR: Scalable High-Recall Constraint-Satisfaction-Based Information Retrieval for Clinical Trials Matching: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge support from the Verdant Foundation, the Hasso Plattner Institute, Microsoft Azure AI credits, Itaú Unibanco, BMO Financial Group, and the Stanford Human-Centered Artificial Intelligence (HAI) Institute.
+We acknowledge the National Artificial Intelligence Research Resource (NAIRR) Pilot and Microsoft Azure for contributing to the results in this work.
+We acknowledge support from the Verdant Foundation, the Hasso Plattner Institute, Itaú Unibanco, BMO Financial Group, and the Stanford Human-Centered Artificial Intelligence (HAI) Institute.
 Cyrus Zhou is partially supported by the Stanford School of Engineering Fellowship.

 We thank Yucheng Jiang for designing and implementing the clinician annotation interface.
 We are grateful to Shicheng Liu, Harshit Joshi, Jiuding Sun, Yucheng Jiang, Sina Semnani, Tamara Czinczoll, Chris Hoenes, Sally Wang, Jungwoo Kim, and Stanford OVAL Lab members for their support, feedback, and discussions.
 We also thank Dr. James Ford, Dr. Bryant Lin, Dr. James Dickerson, Dr. Jimmy Lin, Dr. Michael Gensheimer, Professor Gill Bejerano, and Lisa S. Lowy for their expert guidance and helpful discussions.
 We thank Shengguang Wu, Yicheng Qian, Heng Yu, Juze Zhang, Yue Zhao, Hermann Kumbong, Devon Smith, Youngjoong Kwon, Sa Zhou, Yilong Zhao, Jiaming Tang, Alireza Haqi, Hanchen Li, Qizheng Zhang, Fangrui Huang, Haichuan Wang, Jiahao Lu, Ziqi Shu, Shreyas Agarwal, Jie Zhu, Wenyi Wang, Zhijie Huang, Grace Zhang, Jiashan Zhao, Tianxin Wang, Qinghui Wang, Yunong Zhang, Haochen Pan, Yifei Zhang, and Shiqi Kuang for their support and discussions.
 We further thank Lefan Zhang, Shan Lu, Blase Ur, Nandish Shah, Ning Tang, Youwen Wu, and Qi Hu for their support and perspectives.